-The following facts about me may or may not interest you: I'm a National Science Foundation Graduate Research Fellow.
+The following facts about me may or may not interest you: I received the National Science Foundation Graduate Research Fellowship in 2011.
 For many years, I traveled to Boston each fall to perform Improbable feats of engineering.
 I got married to my secret high-school crush in 2012.

 I'm interested in a broad swath of topics in and outside of security (computer and otherwise), privacy (online and otherwise), and related questions in public policy.
 I'm also strongly interested in cryptography.
 My dissertation research was on Accountable Algorithms, and tools for bridging technical assurances with human oversight.

 For more information, you should contact me.